The Dark Eye

 The game doesn’t treat Poe’s stories in an episodic manner, but rather involves a little backdrop narrative weaving his unrelated short works together (quite ingeniously, in fact).
 As a nameless gentlemen out in a field, you find yourself entering a drafty old house.
 There seems to be no furniture here, and the walls are scribbled everywhere with nondescript handwriting.
 Your relatives live in this insane asylum… you first find your uncle gleefully engaged in his oil painting, when, inhaling too much of his paint thinner, you fall into a trance and enter a dreamlike state.
 Exploring the dream world, you find that catching glimpses of your own hideous reflection now transports you across time and space into the souls of other characters, and (conveniently enough) into other storylines.

 While The Dark Eye tries to be a conventional point and click adventure, there are surprisingly few puzzles to be had.
 Walking around everywhere, examining items and doing other seemingly random actions will occasionally trigger the game to push the story onward.
-More alarming are the bugs and random crashes, and the constant dissolving effect making the game look more glitchy than edgy.
+In some instances, you have to wait for some time to pass until the next phase of the story is triggered.
+More annoying are the bugs and random crashes, and the constant dissolving effect making the game look more glitchy than edgy.
 Although I’ve brushed through the puzzles without issues, a few random crashes were experienced.
 But when there’s pleasure to be had here, there’s quite a lot, although it’s mostly through atmosphere and not gameplay.

 The characters and scenery are impressively surreal and the story appropriately dark, so if you’re looking for a more bizarre take on horror adventure gaming then The Dark Eye is something most definitely worth musing over.
 Although faulty as a game, there’s definitely some genius to it.